New Homes For Sale in Alexandria VA

 Sometimes, the home you are buying will be mostly complete.
 This is a great chance to see what you will be getting before you sign a contract.

-It is also a good idea to get an inspection, even for new construction.
+It is also a good idea to get a home inspection, even for new construction.

 And if you are buying in one of Old Town’s historic district, it is a good thing to get a builder who has knowledge of the approval process in this area.

-From dealing with builders to narrowing down the best home, my team have helped many buyers find the right new home.
+From dealing with builders to narrowing down the best home, our team helps many buyers find the right new home.
 Use the contact form below and let’s get started!